asreview/asreview/docs/source/extensions_dev.rst

 Extensions
 ==========

-ASReview has support for extensions, which enable you to seemlessly integrate your own programs with the ASReview framework.
-These extensions can extend the software with new classifier, qurey strategies, balance strategies, and feature extraction techniques.
-It is also possible to extend ASReview with completely new subcommand (like ``lab`` of ``simulate``).
+ASReview has support for extensions, which enable you to integrate your programs with the ASReview framework seamlessly.
+These extensions can extend the software with new classifiers, query strategies, balance strategies, and feature extraction techniques.
+It is also possible to extend ASReview with a completely new subcommand (like ``lab`` of ``simulate``).

 The extensibility of the framework is provided by the entrypoints of setuptools.
 You will need to create a package and install it (for example with pip).
-If you have no experience with creating packages, have a look at the `visualization extension <https://github.com/asreview/ASReview- visualization>`__ and modify it to suit your needs.
+If you have no experience with creating packages, look at the `visualization extension <https://github.com/asreview/ASReview- visualization>`__ and modify it to suit your needs.